Adityaashish123/Neoscript/README.md

 - AWS for comprehensive cloud services
 - Flask community for the excellent web framework
-- GitHub Actions for seamless CI/CD integration
+- GitHub Actions for seamless CI/CD integration.

 ---

+**Made with ❤️ for AWS DevOps Learning**